GoogleCloudPlatform/podcast/site/content/post/episode-47-cloud-abuse-with-swati-and-emeka/index.md

 SWATI: And to add to that, there are things that would violate the terms of service, like you're going beyond your core distinctions, or doing things that you shouldn't be doing given the Cloud services that you're using.

 FRANCESC: Cool.
-And so you're saying, that basically what you're doing is not protecting Google Cloud Platform customers from external abuse, but actually stopping abuse coming from Google Cloud Platform.
+And so you're saying, that basically what you're doing is not protecting Google Cloud customers from external abuse, but actually stopping abuse coming from Google Cloud.

 SWATI: That is exactly right.
-Our team is focused on looking at abuse that originated from the Google Cloud Platform.
+Our team is focused on looking at abuse that originated from the Google Cloud.
 And that is the kind of activity that we specifically look for and try to stop.

 EMEKA: Attack that come to Google is handles by site reliability engineers.
 So that's a different team.